How to reduce funeral costs

 - Cremation urns

-Some of these costs (typically a simple coffin, a hearse and a limousine) may already be included in the Funeral Directors package.
+Some of these funeral expenses (typically a simple coffin, a hearse and a limousine) may already be included in the Funeral Directors package.
 If you are trying to reduce funeral costs, you should consider which of these extras you feel are necessary.

 How to reduce funeral costs with a Simplicity Cremation

 A Simplicity Cremation provides you with all of the practical and essential elements of a funeral, without the obligation to pay for traditional ceremonial elements you may feel are unnecessary allowing you to reduce funeral costs by up to 76% vs the average basic funeral*.

 Our funerals are arranged with no Funeral Director involvement, allowing us to provide our clients with substantial cost savings in comparison to a traditional funeral.
 All of the arrangements will be made over the phone with our team of expert funeral arrangers.

 Our services are available throughout mainland Great Britain.
 Unlike many funeral providers, the cost of our services remains the same regardless of where you live.
 Using our own nationwide mortuary facilities means we won't charge you with additional mileage fees.